 Plain brewed coffee is what contains the most caffeine content.
 Each blend, however, has a different amount of caffeine.

 Based on calculations by Caffeine Informer, both Dark Roast and Reserve Roasts have the highest caffeine levels.
 A 16-ounce brewed cup of coffee made with either of these blends contains 380 mg of caffeine.
-16 ounces of Medium Roast brewed coffee contains 375 mg of caffeine.
-Blond Roast is at 360 mg per 16 ounces.
+16 ounces of Medium Roast brewed coffee contains 375 milligrams of caffeine.
+Blonde Roast is at 360 mg per 16 ounces.

 There is very little difference between these 3 blends when it comes to caffeine intake.
 In fact, they contain the perfect amount of caffeine one of us might need in one of those days; one cup of coffee made with either of these 3 and, bam, you’re good to go.
 Any more than that and it would be too much caffeine, so beware.